sKiZmm/learning-journal/README.md

 # Learning Roadmap Tracker

 ## 📘 Overview
-This project is an Excel-based tracker to help me monitor and organise my learning progress.
+This project helps me monitor and organise my learning progress.
 It is designed especially for coding, cybersecurity, and development skills as I follow my personal roadmap.

 ## ✅ Purpose
 - Provide a structured way to see what phases I’m working on and what’s next.